Get Inspired: How to play Baseball and Softball

 1. Go to our Activity Finder to get into baseball and softball near you.

 3. Share your story and inspire others!

-Are you inspired to try volleyball?
-Or maybe you are a expert already?
+Are you inspired to try baseball?
+Or maybe you are an expert already?
 Get in touch and tell us your experience of the activity by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.